Jonathan-J8/three-materials-compiled/README.md

 # three-materials-compiled

 Are you tired of constantly searching for the meanings of different chunks in three.js shaders?
-Here is the materials list how provid the compliled shaders, pre-compiled shaders and the shaders uniforms.
+Here is the materials list how provid the compliled shaders, pre-compiled shaders and the materials uniforms.

 [Materials](./materials/):